Hyprland

 Note: Most of the options listed (and more) are explained in detail on the upstream Wiki variables page.

 Configuration is done through a single configuration file, hyprland.conf, though it supports splitting the configuration into multiple files and including them in hyprland.conf.
-The default file is /usr/share/hyprland/hyprland.conf and, after logging in for the first time, ~/.config/hypr/hyprland.conf.
+The default file is /usr/share/hypr/hyprland.conf and, after logging in for the first time, ~/.config/hypr/hyprland.conf.

 hyprland.conf includes directives to configure your devices (keyboards, mice, trackpads, monitors), as well as settings for animations, decorations, layout, etc. You can set key bindings, window rules, and execute commands (either once or each time) the configuration is reloaded.